ChanhoKim9848/social-media-app/README.md

 #
-### TO-DO LIST
+### Needs to be improved
 - Delete or Clean messages
 - Block users
-- Edit Post
+- Edit Posts
-- Crop Image dealing with too large image
+- Fixing a bug when crop too large image
+- Fix Application error: a client-side exception has occurred (see the browser console for more information).

 #
 ### Project Blog